henninghall/react-native-date-picker/README.md

 ## Additional android styling

-There are som additional styling possibilities for the "androidNative" picker variant.
+There are some additional styling possibilities for the "androidNative" picker variant.

 ### Divider color